cissagatto/Best-Partition-MiF1-Clus/README.md

 ## Results
-The results stored in the folder _OUTPUT_ it will be used in the next phase: Best-Partition-Silhoute, Best-Partition-MacroF1 or Best-Partition-MicroF1.
+The results stored in the folder _OUTPUT_ it will be used in the next phase: Best-Partition-Silhoute, Test-Best-Partition-MacroF1, Test-Best-Partition-MicroF1 or Test-Best-Partition-Silhouette.
 The result for a dataset must be put in the folder _PARTITIONS_ in the respective code.

 <img src="" width="300">